MosesOpiyo/pyhondriver/README.md

 # pythondriver
-AI that can play racing games on its own using lane detection and lane gradient for speed and angle of steering.
+AI Bot that can play racing games on its own using lane detection and lane gradient for speed and angle of steering.
+Made specifically for need for speed most wanted 2012.

 # dependencies
 1. OpenCV